 Old Dominion University, in partnership with African American Creative Community Series – James Barry Robinson Institute – Hampton-Newport News Community Services Board

-There is a critical need in Virginia to reduce opioid and substance use (O/SU) and overdose related deaths.
-The project seeks to advance health equity with the development of a culturally-informed, data-driven regional coalition.
+There is a critical need in Virginia to reduce opioid and substance use (O/SU) and overdose-related deaths.
+The project seeks to advance health equity by developing a culturally-informed, data-driven regional coalition.
 The desired outcome is to decrease O/SU and overdose-related deaths among Black and low-income families within the cities of Norfolk, Hampton, and Newport News, VA.

 Research Awards